AdobeDocs/journey-optimizer.de-DE/help/using/building-journeys/expression/field-references.md

 }

 expression example:
-- @{OrderEvent.orderId}                                    -> "12345"
+- @event{OrderEvent.orderId}                                    -> "12345"
-- @{OrderEvent.producdId, defaultValue : "not specified" } -> "not specified" // default value, productId is not a field present in the payload
+- @event{OrderEvent.producdId, defaultValue : "not specified" } -> "not specified" // default value, productId is not a field present in the payload
-- @{OrderEvent.productId}                                  -> null
+- @event{OrderEvent.productId}                                  -> null

 // for an entity 'Profile' on datasource 'ACP' having fields person/lastName, with fetched data such as: